isomerpages/psd-corp/newsroom/speeches/_posts/2024-12-04-post-Remarks by Head, Civil Service Leo Yip at the launch of Blavatnik Index of Public Administration.md

 demographic change and geo-politics.</p>
 <p>The work of public administration is also complex.
 We have to be politically
-sensitive, yet innovative in designing policy and be operationally savvy in implementing these policies and delivering services to the public.We are all operating in challenging times; but this is also an era that presents unprecedented and exciting new opportunities to build a new and better future for all our countries.</p>
+sensitive, yet innovative in designing policy and be operationally savvy in implementing these policies and delivering services to the public.
+We are all operating in challenging times; but this is also an era that presents unprecedented and exciting new opportunities to build a new and better future for all our countries.</p>